isabella232/solutions-orchestrator-android-sampleapp-smashpix/README.md

 * Make sure you have Java installed.
 * Download and configure Eclipse.
-* Download and configure the [Google App Engine Python SDK](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python)
+* Download and configure the [Google App Engine Python SDK, 1.8.8](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python)
 * Download and configure the [Google Plugin for Eclipse for your IDE version](https://developers.google.com/eclipse/docs/getting_started)
-* Download and configure the [Android SDK](http://developer.android.com/sdk/index.html)
+* Download and configure the [Android SDK, 20131030](http://developer.android.com/sdk/index.html)
-* Download and configure the [Google Cloud Storage command line tool, gsutil](https://developers.google.com/storage/docs/gsutil)
+* Download and configure the [Google Cloud Storage command line tool, gsutil, 3.37](https://developers.google.com/storage/docs/gsutil)
-* Download and configure the [Google Compute Engine command line tool, gcutil](https://developers.google.com/compute/docs/gcutil/)
+* Download and configure the [Google Compute Engine command line tool, gcutil, 1.10.0](https://developers.google.com/compute/docs/gcutil/)

 ## Creating a Google Cloud Platform project
 1. Create a project using the [Google Cloud Console](https://cloud.google.com/console)
 2. Enter a project name and project ID, [PROJECT\_ID].
 The project ID will be your Google App Engine ID, [APPENGINE\_ID].
-3. Select "Google Compute Engine" from the main project console.
+3. Select "Compute Engine" from the main project console.
 You will need to enable billing to use Google Compute Engine.
-4. Select "APIs" from the main project console.
-Enable the following APIs.
+4. Select "APIs & Auth" from the main project console.
+Enable the following APIs under "APIs"
     * Google Cloud Storage
     * Google Cloud Storage JSON API
     * TaskQueue API